 Cue the Sitpack, a portable device that expands to form a T-shaped stool or chair that supports your weight.
-Weighing 562g on its own and almost exactly the same dimensions of a large beer can, Sitpack was inspired by music festival, specifically the hours standing around waiting for the next act to perform.
+Weighing 562g on its own and almost exactly the same dimensions of a large beer can, Sitpack was inspired by a music festival, specifically the hours standing around waiting for the next act to perform.

-However, since TravGear’s hobbies are mainly photography and stargazing, the Sitpack was taken out on a few sessions to see how it stacked-up.
+However, since TravGear’s hobbies are mainly photography and stargazing, the Sitpack was taken out on a few sessions to see how it stacked up.
 The first impressions are good, with the sides of the ‘beer can’ easily hinging up to allow a big red button to be tugged downwards in several sections for precisely 87cm/34.25 inches.

 Weight of the matter

-Putting all of your weight on Sitpack is another matter; the experience felt much like that experiment you probably did at school when you have to trust the person behind you to catch you when you fall backwards.
+Putting all of your weight on Sitpack is another matter; the experience felt much like that experiment you probably did at school when you have to trust the person behind you to catch you when you fall backward.